SELF-Technology/self-chain-public/docs/roadmap/Token/Smart-Contract-Architecture.md

 ## Overview

 The SELF token smart contract system will be designed with modularity, security, and future migration in mind.
-Built on Binance Smart Chain as a BEP-20 token, it will include advanced features for staking, subscriptions, and governance while preparing for eventual migration to SELF Chain.
+Built on Ethereum as an ERC-20 token, it will include advanced features for staking, subscriptions, and governance while preparing for eventual migration to SELF Chain.

 ## Contract Structure